d3/d3-axis/README.md

     .call(axis);
 ```

 Once created, the orientation of an axis is fixed.
-To change the orientation of an axis, remove the old axis and create a new axis.
+To change the orientation, remove the old axis and create a new axis.

 <a name="axisTop" href="#axisTop">#</a> d3.<b>axisTop</b>(<i>scale</i>)